Baste-RainGames/RuntimeScriptField_Unity/README.md

 public class Example : MonoBehaviour
 {
-    public ComponentReference scriptRef;
+    public ComponentReference componentRef;

     void Start() {
-        scriptRef.AddTo(gameObject);
+        Component c = componentRef.AddTo(gameObject);
     }
 }
 ```

-You can drag-and-drop any script into the scriptRef field in the inspector, as long as the script contains a Component.
+You can drag-and-drop any script into the componentRef field in the inspector, as long as the script contains a Component.
+The AddTo method returns the added object, just like the built-in AddComponent

 If you want more or less control over what's assignable to the script, you can inherit from ScriptReference<T>: